 The coalition has had a strong focus on EITI, advocating for the Norwegian government to join the initiative and then supporting in its implementation.
 PWYP Norway has also been keenly engaged in capacity building for example developing, designing, implementing and overseeing TRACE, a capacity strengthening programme for NGOs, media and workers’ unions in resource rich countries in Africa and Latin-America.
 The coalition has also devoted a lot of effort towards the introduction of country-by-country reporting, both at the national level and – with its proximity to the EU – also in conjunction with the other European members.

-August 2013 Applications for TRACE (Transparency and Accountability in Extractive Industries), a capacity building programme run by PWYP Norway, have opened.
-This year, places are open to applicants from Ghana, Liberia, Mozambique, South-Sudan, Tanzania and Uganda.
+August 2013 Applications for TRACE (Transparency and Accountability in Extractive Industries), a capacity building programme run by PWYP Norway opened.

 23 April 2013 – PWYP Norway launched a questionnaire to gather knowledge on a potential transparency convention.
 You can fill out the questionnaire here